 Asian-Pacific American Heritage Month

-Americans have nationally recognized Asian-Pacific American heritage since 1978, first as “Asian-Pacific Heritage Week” and later as “Asian-Pacific American Heritage Month.”
+Asian/Pacific American Heritage Month is a month to celebrate and pay tribute to the contributions generations of Asian/Pacific Americans have made to American history, society and culture.
 The month of May was chosen to commemorate the immigration of the first Japanese to the United States on May 7, 1843, and to mark the anniversary of the completion of the transcontinental railroad on May 10, 1869.
 The majority of the workers who laid the tracks were Chinese immigrants.

 For more information, visit the Library of Congress.